ABOUT THE RECIPE:

 Bake 15 to 18 minutes, or until slightly golden around the edges.
 Remove the sheet from the oven and let cool for 2 minutes.
 Transfer cookies to a wire rack.
 Cool for about 10 minutes.
 Stored in an airtight container in the refrigerator, the cookies will keep for about 2 days.

 Chef's Note: To make the apple purée, peel and core 3 very large or 4 medium apples.
 Rough chop the apples.
-Put the apples in a blender and process until the consistency of smooth applesauce is achieved.
+Put the apples in a blender or food processor and process until the consistency of a thick, smooth applesauce is achieved.
 Be careful not to liquify!